 Couples Who Act Gross Together Are Happier, Healthier And Have More Sex

-When we fall in love and all the feels hit us right in the heart, it makes it hard not to constantly attack our baes with endless affection.
+When we fall in love and all the feels hit us right in the heart, it makes it hard not to constantly attack our baes with endless affection and better sex.

 If you or someone you know is showing disgusting amounts of PDA, consider it a blessing in disguise: Couples who show their love for each other through affection are happier than ever and have found someone to share that beautiful (and semi-obnoxious) adorableness with.

 Some of us definitely find this type of public adoration absolutely disgusting.
 And it’s true, nobody needs to see what goes on behind closed doors right out in the open.
 But honestly, those people who do show their affection in public are just lost in their own world.